Back to blog

 Processing

-- ShortPixel compresses images through a cloud API.
+• ShortPixel compresses images through a cloud API.
 Lossy, glossy, and lossless modes.
 Heavy lifting happens off-server, which is great for weak hosts.
-Requires credits or a subscription.
+Requires either a paid subscription (unlimited usage) or a one-time credit pack.

 Storage